niinzir/microsoft/70-697/2_automation/sysprep.md

 The _System Preparation Tool,_ or _Sysprep_ (Sysprep.exe), is used to prepare a
-computer for disk imaging, and the disk image can then be captured using Image Capture Wizard (an imaging-management tool included with Windows 10) or thrid-party imaging software.
+computer for disk imaging, and the disk image can then be captured using Image Capture Wizard (an imaging-management tool included with Windows 10) or third-party imaging software.

-To perform an unattended installation, Sysprep prepares the reference computer by stripping away any computer-specific data, such as the security identifier (SID), which is used to uniquely identify each computer on the network; any event logs; an dnay other unique system information.
+To perform an unattended installation, Sysprep prepares the reference computer by stripping away any computer-specific data, such as the security identifier (SID), which is used to uniquely identify each computer on the network; any event logs; and any other unique system information.
 Sysprep also detects any Plug and Play devices that are installed and can adjust dynamically for any computers that have different hardware installed.